sqlxpert/lights-off-aws/README.md

       steps; this sequence is fundamentally non-atomic.
 An operation might also be repeated due to queue message delivery logic; operations are idempotent.
-If a state change is favorable or an operation is repeated, Lights Off logs HTTPS success responses or expected exceptions (depending on the AWS service) at the INFO level.
+If a state change is favorable or an operation is repeated, Lights Off logs success responses or expected exceptions (depending on the AWS service) at the INFO level.
 For RDS database instance start/stop operations, however, Lights Off logs expected exceptions at the ERROR level because it cannot tell whether they represent harmless repetition or actual errors.
       </details>
 - Check the `ErrorQueue`
   [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)